-

 Quiz #2 posted!

-Quiz #2 has been posted to Canvas, and is due Friday night.
+Quiz #2 has been posted to Canvas, and is due this Friday at midnight.
+It is open-book, open-notes, closed-other-humans, closed-AI, closed-Python, and timed at one hour.
 Good luck!

 -